apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Travis Kelce Revealed What Led To His First Date With Taylor Swift**
+**John Harbaugh - 'Outside chance' Mark Andrews returns this season - ESPN**

-You can read more about it [here](https://www.buzzfeed.com/josephlongo/travis-kelce-taylor-swift-how-they-met).
+You can read more about it [here](https://www.espn.com/nfl/story/_/id/38945650/john-harbaugh-chance-mark-andrews-returns-season).

 ## Requirements
 - Python 3.8